 4) Proficient with Your Tools

 Find out if your candidates can handle the tools you are using in your organization – for example, marketing and team collaboration tools.
-This can be Mixpanel for SaaS, but also Salesforce, Google Analytics, Google Tag Manager, Ahrefs, Facebook Ads, A/B testing tools, and more.
+This can be Mixpanel for SaaS, but also Salesforce, Google Analytics, Google Tag Manager, a keyword research tool like Ahrefs or SEMRush, Facebook Ads, A/B testing tools, and more.

 5) Go Getters